neomatrix369/SalarySlipKata/README.md

 ### Scenario 6 - calculate the gross salary after deducting a loan payment

   Given I have an employee id for an employee
-  And have added a Bonus item to the monthly salary And have added an Overtime item to the monthly salary And have added a loan deduction item to the monthly salary When I print the salary slip
+  And I have added a Bonus to the monthly salary
-  Then it should calculate the Gross Salary (Basic + Bonus + Overtime - Loan) And calculate the respective NI contributions
+  And I have added an Overtime to the monthly salary And have added a Loan deduction to the monthly salary When I print the salary slip
-  And the Tax based on the Gross Salary
+  Then it should calculate the Gross Salary (Basic + Bonus + Overtime - Loan) And calculate the respective NI contributions based on the Gross Salary And the Tax based on the Gross Salary
-  And the Net payable or salary taken home (Gross Salary - NI - Tax) And display the below salary slip to the screen:
+  And the Net payable or salary to take home (Gross Salary - NI - Tax) And display the below on the screen:
   ```
          Date: 01 Sep 2016             Salary for period: Sep 2016